 “Casual” or “fast-casual” food chains seem to be springing up all over the country.
 Particularly, burger joints seem to be making an increasing rise.
 These casual burger joints are ale to draw the “Fast-food” crowd, while obviously distinguishing themselves from fast-food.
 Why?

 Major construction projects have returned to the landscape of Jacksonville's urban core.
-Find out where (and more) as we take a brief look at the status of various developments under construction in and around Downtown Jacksonville during the month of September.
+Find out where (and more) as we take a brief look at the status of various developments under construction in and around Downtown Jacksonville during the month of April 2015.

 The 1970s weren't the best era for America's cities and the scene in Jacksonville was not an exception.
 Outside of downtown, unpaved streets, industrial blight, overgrown lots, unchecked sprawl and declining established neighborhoods were quite the norm.
 Here's a look at the not-so-glamourous side of Jacksonville's past.

 The vibrancy of cities comes in all shapes and sizes.
 Many believe that what works in internationally known cosmopolitan settings may not be applicable for cities such as Jacksonville, which have struggled with embracing walkability.
 If we look hard enough, we may realize that this type of view should be challenged.
 Despite the diversity around…